 Guide

-Is your own home your idea of a self-determined life?
-If you are dealing with a mortgage, you will come across the term "amortisation" sooner or later.
-But what exactly does amortisation mean and what do you need to know about it?
+Is owning your own home your idea of a self-determined life?
+If you are looking into financing, i.e. a mortgage, you will come across the term “amortisation” sooner or later.
+What exactly does amortisation mean, and what do you need to know about it?
 Swiss Life answers the most important questions.

 Read more